Synkavichy: History

 Until the partitions of the Polish-Lithuanian Commonwealth Synkavichy was a part of the Grand Duchy of Lithuania.
-Then it became a part of the Russian Empire and stayed there until the World War I. Between wars it ended up in the Second Polish Republic and after the World War II was returned to Belarusian SSR and was included into Zielva District, now Belarus.
+Then it became a part of the Russian Empire and stayed there until the World War I. Between wars it ended up in the Second Polish Republic, within which it was administratively located in the Słonim County in the Nowogródek Voivodeship.
+In the 1921 census, the entire population declared Polish nationality.

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was first occupied by the Soviet Union until 1941, then by Nazi Germany until 1944, and re-occupied by the Soviet Union afterwards, within which it was included into Zielva District, Belarusian SSR, now Belarus.